mkm29/valet/README.md

 - Tests either embed `ValetTestSuite` directly or use specialized suites that embed it
 - Specialized test suites (e.g., `HelmTestSuite`, `ConfigValidationTestSuite`) provide domain-specific test helpers
 - Tests follow testify/suite patterns for better organization and reusability

+#### Known Test Environment Considerations

+- **Logger Sync**: The telemetry package includes special handling for logger sync errors that commonly occur in test environments when stdout/stderr are redirected or closed.
+These harmless errors are automatically filtered out to prevent spurious test failures.

 The project maintains high test coverage standards: